The Leadership Team

 Special Education & Admissions Coordinator

 I was born and raised in Hampton Roads.
 I graduated Old Dominion University with a Bachelor’s Degree in Science; Psychology and Counseling.
-I have a Master’s Degree in Special Education K-12, a Special Education Teaching License, and a certification in Autism.
+I have a Master’s Degree in Special Education K-12, a Special Education Teaching License, a certification in Autism, and am a licensed Qualified Mental Health Professional for children.
 As the Special Education, Intake & Admissions Coordinator for Oyster Point Academy (OPA); I provide IEP support and communication to our many school districts, families, and other agencies within the community who assist our students in their educational journey.
 I have served in several different capacities at OPA, including Mental Health Intern, Behavior Specialist, One-to-One Interventionist, Site Testing Coordinator, Special Education Teacher, and Special Education Coordinator.

 Working in various areas allowed me to gain knowledge of our multiple facets including education, behavior management, counseling, and daily operations.
 Along with my Oyster Point Academy Family and First Home Care Team, I strive to provide the best services to students with special educational and behavioral needs.
 It has been in my experience that when a student’s needs are met and they are engaged in the learning process, the lessons learned are comprehended and retained.
 I am interested in learning and developing new educational strategies to employ within the school that will not only meet the diversified needs of our students, but also help our team grow.
 I am happy to be a part of the OPA family and am very excited to see what wonderful things are in store!